yavin5/centience/README.md

 #
-# Centience

-# Fork of ai16z Eliza
+# Fork of somewheresystems Centience

-- make sure you use Node 23
-- Switched to Together APIs using 405B models (~$150/mo)
-- Added Luma AI for video generation (in progress)
+- Working on adding support for Signal messenger

 So this thing is kinda disorganized to my spec, but here's how to get it started:
 - fill out .env file with your keys -- get the cookies by downloading a json string from your browser when logged into your account, make sure 2FA is off.